great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_parameterized_expectations.md

 </Prerequisites>

-A Parameterized [**Expectation**](../../../reference/expectations/expectations.md) is a capability unlocked by Modular Expectations.
+A Parameterized <TechnicalTag tag="expectation" text="Expectation"/> is a capability unlocked by Modular Expectations.
 Now that Expectations are structured in class form, it is easy to inherit from these classes and build similar Expectations that are adapted to your own needs.

 ## Steps